julian-br/nuxt-playground/README.md

-`npm run prisma:studio` - to open the primsa db browser `npm run prisma:migrate` - to create a new db migration
+`npm run prisma:studio` - to open the primsa db browser `npm run prisma:migrate` - to create a new db migration `npm run prisma:generate` - to generate a new db client

+## Trouble Shooting

+### Changes in the db schema are not recognized by TypeScript
+-> reload the TypeScript-Service
+in VSC: `strg + p`, enter "`>TypeScript: Reload Project`"" (only availabe if a opened TypeScript file is focused )